-The introduction of the new Settled Status will mark the end of freedom of movement for EU citizens in the UK.
-What does it mean for UK employers and their EEA employees?
+The introduction of the new Settled Status marks the end of freedom of movement for EU citizens in the UK.

-From 1 July 2021, EU citizens and their family members in the UK must apply to hold lawful UK immigration status under a new ‘Settlement Scheme’.
+From 1 July 2021, EU citizens and their family members in the UK must hold lawful UK immigration status known as settled status.

-An ‘implementation period’ will be run between 29 March 2019 and 31 December 2020, during which time there will be no change to EU citizens’ current rights.
+An ‘implementation period’ is running between 29 March 2019 and 31 December 2020, during which time there will be no change to EU citizens’ current rights.